manuGil/online-core/docs/source/databases.rst

 Using Spatial SQL
 ^^^^^^^^^^^^^^^^^

-If our data is a spatial database we can access all sort of spatial functions using SQL  to obtain answers to simple or complicated questions in a straightforward manner.
+If our data is a spatial database, we can access all sort of spatial functions using SQL  to obtain answers to simple or complicated questions in a straightforward manner.

-To explore spatial functions with SQL we will use the capabilities of *SpatiaLite*, a file-based database engine.
-This means you don’t need to install any database software and  all data in contained in a single file that can be copied from one computer to another without losing information.
+To explore spatial functions using SQL, we will use the capabilities of *SpatiaLite*, a file-based database engine.
+This means you don’t need to install any database software.
+All data is contained in a single file that can be copied from one computer to another without losing information.

 Task 4.5
    Connect to the Spatialite database.